joshuafleck/ex_ngrok/README.md

 ## Configuration

-The default configurations may be overriden by setting any of the following in your `config/config.exs` file:
+The default configurations may be overridden by setting any of the following in your `config/config.exs` file:

 ```elixir